 Leaving, I weighed myself again: 91 kilos.
-I had shed 2.2 pounds of sweat.
+I had shed at least pounds of sweat.
 It would have been more if tension had mass.
 Stepping into the cool evening air, I was thankful my hotel was a level two-block stroll away.

 In my room, I fell in slow motion onto my down comforter, the big pillow puffing around my head like the Flying Nun.
 Wonderfully naked under my clothes, I could only think, "Ahhhh.
 Baden-Baden."